-- Submission: The project report and the CGTMSE loan application form is to be submitted to the lender for further processing.
-If the homework is proper, the first step towards a successful completion of the process is taken.
+- Submission: The project report and the CGTMSE loan application form are to be submitted to the lender for further processing.
+If the homework is proper, the first step towards successful completion of the process is taken.

 - CGTMSE Scheme Banks Sanction: Once the CGTMSE application forms are successfully submitted, the processing begins.
-After proper evaluation and gauging the viability of the project sanction is accorded in alignment with the lender’s policy.
+After proper evaluation and gauging of the viability of the project, sanction is accorded in alignment with the lender’s policy.

-- Obtaining CGTMSE Loan Cover: After according sanction to the loan, it is responsibility off the lender to file for guarantee cover at the CGTMSE.
+- Obtaining CGTMSE Loan Cover: After according sanction to the loan, it is the responsibility of the lender to file for guarantee cover at the CGTMSE.

 Interest Rate for CGTMSE Loan:

-All lenders impose a certain cost to the borrower.
+All lenders impose a certain cost on the borrower.
 The major component of the cost to the borrower is the interest rate for the loan.
-Majority of the lenders recover CGTMSE loan interest rate that does not exceed 14% to 18% including the guarantee cover.
+The majority of the lenders recover the CGTMSE loan interest rate that does not exceed 14% to 18% including the guarantee cover.

 Recovery of CGTMSE Fee named Annual Guarantee Fee (AGF):